J-Hoskin/CJ4-Extended/README.md

 - Just aerodromes: [FSX charts](https://mutleyshangar.com/forum/index.php?/topic/23067-airport-diagram-download-center/#Queen) - Basic FSX charts

 ### Adding airports charts:
 The following steps need to be followed closely in order for the add-on to work.
-There are two airports included in the add-on for reference.
-You can setup a flight plan with these airports to test the feature before proceeding.

 **Repeat for each airport:**
 - Create a new folder with the exact ICAO name of the desired airport in the `html_ui/Pages/VCockpit/Instruments/Airliners/CJ4/MFD/Charts` folder